Get all the latest data for Addis Ababa

 Can I own land in my own name in Addis Ababa right now?

-No, you cannot own land in your own name in Addis Ababa because Ethiopia's Constitution (Article 40) explicitly states that land is the common property of the state and the peoples of Ethiopia, meaning neither citizens nor foreigners can hold freehold land title.
+No, you cannot own land in your own name in Addis Ababa in 2026, and neither can Ethiopian citizens, because Article 40(3) of the Ethiopian Constitution explicitly states that all urban and rural land belongs to the state and the peoples of Ethiopia.

 As of 2026, what other key foreign-ownership rules or limits should I know in Addis Ababa?